Skip to content

 curl -fsSL https://raw.githubusercontent.com/Nomadcxx/sysc-greet/master/install.sh | sudo bash

 The interactive installer will prompt you to: 1.
-Choose your compositor (niri, hyprland, or sway) 2.
-Configure compositor settings 3.
+Choose your greeter backend (niri default, cagebreak, sway, or hyprland deprecated) 2.
+Configure backend settings 3.
 Install dependencies automatically

 Manual Build